Hadexander/tonic/README.md

 A discord bartender for developers...

 # TODO

-* Log into discord and detect events
-* Respond to user/hello world test
-* Track Git Commits
+* Register users
+* Register repositories
-* Notify users of git commits
+* Notify of repo commits
+* Report repo info
+* Reminder of last time you commited every time you log in
+* Reminder to sleep